Dental Office Reschedule Scripts are Necessary

-Dental office reschedule scripts are a fabulous way to set the stage for the dental front office or any team member working at the dental front office.
+Dental office reschedule scripts are a fabulous way to set the stage for the dental front office.
 Phone scripts help the dental front office to know just what to say!
 Because the team needs to know how to best represent the dentist and practice needs.

-Creating scripts for the dental team not only provide a foundation from where the team can spring from, but also help set the tone for what the entire team can count on as “policy” and consistency in the ever- changing dental office schedule.
+Creating scripts for the dental team provide a foundation from where the team can spring from.
+And also help set the tone for what the entire team can count on as “policy”.

 Dental patients will reschedule short notice no matter where they live, despite policies, for several reasons.
 Dental office reschedule scripts will take some of the work out of these reschedules.
 You’ll always know just how to handle those calls!

 Dental patients are people with busy lives, and unexpected happenings in their day!
 Flat tires, sick kids, unexpected mandatory meetings, sick co-workers, a pet needs to go to the vet, unexpected expenses, etc.

 What Do We Do?

 Does this mean that in the dental office, we should make it easy, or allow patients to run the schedule?
 Absolutely not!!